How to change the SSH port

 1. Once done, press Ctrl + X → Y → Enter to save the changes and exit nano.

-3. Adjust Firewall Settings
+3. Adjust firewall settings

 After updating your SSH port, it’s essential to adjust your firewall settings to allow traffic on the new port.
 However, if you’ve never configured any firewall rules, you can skip this step and proceed to the next section.